paloxzz/IMC-Prosperity-2/README.md

 #### AMETHYSTS: A Stable Approach

-AMETHYSTS had a well-established fair value of **10,000 units**, with minimal fluctuations (±2).
-Given this stability, we applied our market-making strategy with minimal adjustments to the fair value.
+AMETHYSTS have a well-established fair value of 10,000 units, with minimal fluctuations (±2).
+Given this stability, we directly applied our market-making strategy without needing to frequently adjust the fair value.

-- **Fair Value Stability**: The stable FV allowed for straightforward market making, with liquidity provision around the 10,000 mark.
-- **Minimal Fluctuations**: We capitalized on the minor variations by placing strategic bid/ask orders to maximize profits from small price changes.

 #### STARFRUIT: A Dynamic Approach